 In 2017 development on the project was brought to a halt.
 Aliso Mudditt, CEO of PLoS explains why in this blog post to the community.

-The first version of PubSweet developed in 2012 is a book authoring and production platform still in use by my company, Book Sprints.
+Developed in 2012, a book authoring and production platform still in use by my company, Book Sprints.
 It was built specifically for Book Sprints: strongly facilitated events where a writing and production team conceptualize, write, review, edit, design and publish a book in 3-5 days.
 The platform is very simple to use and is a fairly easy transition for anyone used to writing in word processing software or on a blogging platform.
 The main interface or a user is an HTML WYSIWYG editor and a dynamic table of contents with support for multiple chapter types.
 It also offers dashboards, publishing consoles, card-based workflow management (task manager), discussions and data visualizations of contributions.

 PubSweet can produce EPUB and leverages book.js (see below) to produce print-ready PDF.
 PubSweet is written in PHP, using Node on the backend, and CKEditor as the content editor.